FraunhoferFITBusinessInformationSystems/SmarDesAtWork/smartdevices-app/README.md

 This is achieved by generating the UI-Elements at Runtime based on the configuration data provided by the SDGW.
 See [Interface Definition](doc/interface.md) for a detailed look at the used Interface.

+## App-Documentation
+See the [App Documentation](doc/documentation-app.md) for more detailed Infomation about the App.

 # Getting Started

 See [Working with Code](doc/working_with_code.md) Page for more information.